metamn/shopledge/_posts/2012-07-04-on-turning-visitors-into-customers.md

 ## Real Time Visitor Analytics And Segmentation

-Currently there are no third party tools available to analyze customer behaviour in real-time.
-Google Analytics, Mixpanel&co are offering post-mortem analytics on what happened on your site.
+Currently there are a few external tools available to analyze customer behaviour in real-time.
+Big players like Google Analytics, Mixpanel & co are offering *only* post-mortem analytics on what happened on your site.

-Your e-commerce engine must be capable to track every interaction every visitor does on your site, and respond accordingly, based on their clicks and current goals &mdash; the mindset they have right now visiting your site.
+Why?
+Because your e-commerce engine must be capable to track every interaction every visitor does on your site, and respond accordingly, based on their clicks and current goals &mdash; the mindset they have right now visiting your site.

-This way you can identify:
+With behavioral tracking you can identify:

 * New or returning visitors
 * Visitors who are just looking around